kurokami-ru/Core/README.md

 ## About this project

 The Core PHP Framework is being developed for educational and demonstration purposes.
 I am currently only at the beginning of development.
-The project does not follow RPS and also uses its own download manager.
+The project does not follow PSR.

+## Futures

+- nodular core
+- application as service locator

 ## License